E01

 Safety first: Turn the vacuum OFF, remove the battery pack from the handle or base, and disconnect the charger from the mains before inspecting anything.

-• Check battery charge: Insert the battery fully until it clicks.
-Press the battery test button (if present) and confirm LEDs light.
-If no LEDs, place the battery on the Nilfisk OEM charger for at least 3–4 hours and verify the charger LED shows charging.
+• Check Battery Charge: Insert the battery fully until it clicks.
+Press the battery test button (if present) and confirm the LEDs light up.
+If no LEDs light up, place the battery on the Nilfisk OEM charger for at least 3–4 hours and verify that the charger LED shows charging.

-• Reseat the battery: Remove and firmly reinsert the battery pack.
+• Reseat the Battery: Remove and firmly reinsert the battery pack.
 Ensure there is no debris in the battery rails or contacts on the handle.
-Clean contacts gently with a dry cloth.
+Clean the contacts gently with a dry cloth.

-• Test the trigger: With a known-good charged battery, squeeze the trigger.
-If the battery LEDs light but the motor does not start, the trigger switch or main PCB may be faulty.
+• Test the Trigger: With a known-good, charged battery, squeeze the trigger.
+If the battery LEDs light up but the motor does not start, the trigger switch or main PCB may be faulty.

 Advertisements